Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 If not designed carefully, AI-driven features like chatbots may frustrate customers when they fail to understand queries or provide inadequate assistance, leading to dissatisfaction.

 These drawbacks highlight some challenges and risks associated with the integration of AI technology in the e-commerce sector, emphasizing the need for careful consideration and management.

+Professor: Montgomery Alan
+Research fields: the analysis of clickstream data
+Reason: In my work at JD.com, I have consistently utilized tracking to record user interaction data, which has sparked a strong interest in clickstream analysis methods.
+Professor Alan's focus on "using clickstream data to predict online consumer browsing patterns and purchase conversion rates" aligns perfectly with my interests.

+I‘ve always been a great fan of Cantonese cuisine and am eager to visit Hong Kong to experience various authentic Cantonese dishes.
+Additionally, I really enjoy listening to Cantonese songs and hope to come to Hong Kong to learn Cantonese, so that I can sing some of my favorite songs in the language.

+My aunt graduated from the University of Hong Kong many years ago, and she is a source of pride for our family.
+She frequently shares her experiences of studying and living at HKU, which has fueled my long-standing admiration for the university.

+I'm really drawn to MEICOM (MSc in E-commerce and Internet Computing Alumni Association) and what it offers.
+The focus on lifelong connections and networking is crucial for career growth in the digital world.
+I’m excited about the chance to connect with a diverse group of alumni and fellow students, especially through social events and professional development before graduation.
+This supportive environment is perfect for fostering collaboration and support.
+Plus, MEICOM's commitment to continuous learning fits right in with my and career goals.
+I'm looking forward to tapping into this network to enhance my experience in e-commerce and internet computing.

+(1) determined
+While working at JD.com, I faced an important requirement needed to be completed quickly.
+I resolved to pushing my limits to ensure the project was delivered efficiently and with high quality.
+First, I coordinated with my supervisor to bring in a colleague to assist me.
+Next, I designed a solution, breaking down the complex requirement into functional modules, and developing the system architecture and project plan.
+Then, I invested significant time, working an entire month without taking a day off.
+In the end, I exceeded expectations in delivering the project and earned respect and recognition from my colleagues and leaders.
+(2) curious
+In addition to my daily work, I regularly read news, reports, and articles related to the e-commerce industry to stay informed about the latest trends and think about how to apply these trends to my work.
+I also frequently browse technology forums to proactively learn new technologies and tools, enhancing my contributions to projects.

+(1) innovative
+While working at JD.com, I participated in an AI competition.
+I was actively involved and creatively proposed the idea of "using JD's Yanxi large model to generate AI-written content, and using an AI digital human model to narrate the content and produce corresponding videos."
+Ultimately, we brought this idea to life and developed an AI digital human content generation platform, which fortunately earned us second place.
+(2) high-efficient
+Before starting work each day, I utilize a task management tool to list out my tasks for the day, and prioritize them based on importance.
+Throughout the execution process, I continuously update the status of each task and reflect on what I've accomplished at the end of the day.
+This approach allows me to clearly track my progress, ensuring that I complete my target tasks efficiently and on time.

+It‘s sometimes difficult for me to say no to extra tasks or responsibilities.
+I sincerely want to help my colleagues, but this may lead to taking on work beyond my ability, taking up my personal time and even affecting my health.
+Now I'm trying to set clearer boundaries and prioritize my workload to keep it reasonable.